moistToiletPaper42/Moistys-Forked-Discord-Chat-Relay/README.md

 # Moisty's Fork of Infra's Simple Discord Chat Relay for SourceMod

-Simple SourceMod plugin that logs chats to Discord via webhooks.
+Simple SourceMod plugin that logs chats (as well as server connections/disconnects) to Discord via webhooks.
 Not everything needs to be complicated!
 The original was tested in CS:GO and TF2.
 This fork was tested in L4D2.

 ## Webhook Styles: